 Do not delay treatment!
 Don’t be afraid to ask your doctor for all of your options regarding both testing and treatment.
 And work with your care providers to create a plan that works for your needs.

 Testing can be overwhelming and scary, but remember that it is necessary to get it done and protect yourself.
-Check out this AAWP guide to make your prostate cancer screening journey as straightforward and thorough as possible: Prostate Cancer Screening: What to Know
+Check out this AAWP guide to make your prostate cancer screening journey as straightforward and thorough as possible: (ADD LINK TO INFOGRAPHIC)

 Footnotes: New England Journal of Medicine Study